abbyazari/data_vis_statistics_geosciences/README.md

 Make sure you check out the [Frequently Asked Questions](https://github.com/astro-abby/data_vis_statistics_geosciences/blob/master/FAQ/FAQ.md) section as you go through the labs.

+Please see our liscense at the end of this readme.
+This class has been developed in collaboration between [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department and [Abby Azari](http://clasp.engin.umich.edu/people/abigail-azari/).
+The 2019 version updated with the assistance of [Brian Swiger](https://github.com/briswi).
+If you find it useful and end up using in your work please cite this as: Azari, A. R., Liemohn, M. W., & Swiger, B. M. "Data Visualization and Statistics in the Geosciences".
+Accessed on *insert date*. github.com/astro-abby/data_vis_statistics_geosciences.
+2019.

 # Current Content

 ### [Frequently Asked Questions](https://github.com/astro-abby/data_vis_statistics_geosciences/blob/master/FAQ/FAQ.md)